-- 1. Secure both the top and bottom of the hot water tank, not just the top or just the middle. - Use heavy-gauge metal strapping rather than plumbers tape.
+- Secure both the top and bottom of the hot water tank, not just the top or just the middle. - 2.
+Use heavy-gauge metal strapping rather than plumbers tape.
+Many water heaters in both the 1989 and the 1994 earthquakes burst through the plumber's tape that was intended to keep them secure.
 Plumber's tape has been found to be too brittle to be effective.